IRS Injured Spouse Relief: How to Get Your Intercepted Tax Refund Back

-Some isolated exceptions apply to this rule so you might have a little more time.
-Check with a tax professional to be sure if you think you’ve missed the deadline.
+Some isolated exceptions apply so check with a tax professional if you think you’ve missed the deadline.

 Do not include a copy of your filed tax return if you send in Form 8379 by itself.
 This will only slow things down.